-The best time to contact our firm is when you’re first notified by an auditor of the State Board of Equalization (BOE) that he wants to schedule a sales tax audit.
+The best time to contact our firm is when you’re first notified by an auditor of the California Department of Tax and Fee Administration (CDTFA) that he wants to schedule a sales tax audit.
 We specialize in controlling the audit from day one.
 We will assist you with a pre-audit of your business records, setting the boundaries of the audit with the auditor, making sure that the sampling of invoices or receipts is fair and restricted in scope to relevant items.
 In some cases, this has resulted in sales and use tax audits taking no more than 3 days.

 “I hired Rex to help me prepare for a tax audit.
 He very clearly explained the process to me, which was important because this was my first audit.
 Rex then worked with me to put together my files and structure a cover letter presenting those files in a methodical way to the auditor.
 Most importantly, Rex was available throughout the course of my audit to answer my questions – and this really helped calm me down every time the auditor asked for additional information.
 I highly recommend Rex.”